 Sign up with your smartphone’s browser at the following link: https://vsafe.cdc.gov/

 Now That I'm Vaccinated, do I Still Have to Wear a Mask?

 The vaccines work and help keep people from getting and spreading COVID-19.
 Fully vaccinated people do not need to wear masks or social distance during most indoor and outdoor activities.

 You are fully vaccinated two weeks after your second dose of a two-dose vaccine.

 You should continue to follow requirements businesses have for their employees and customers.

 Vaccine Provider List

-If you are in Phase 1A or 1B, please visit the Texas COVID-19 Vaccine Provider Locations map to see if and where you might be able to get a vaccine.
+Please visit the Texas COVID-19 Vaccine Provider Locations map to see if and where you might be able to get a vaccine.
 Ability to get a vaccine will depend on vaccine availability at your provider’s office, clinic, or facility.
 Each week, the state releases the list of all providers in Texas receiving vaccine.
-Providers are setting priorities for vaccinations based on the state’s guidelines.
 Please call ahead to your provider or check the provider’s website for availability.
 Many providers give vaccine availability information on their websites and are also in the process of implementing registration systems.

 You can find vaccines in our area at the following link: https://vaccinefinder.org/search/